Construction Management (B.S.)

 - The program provides instruction in: building design and planning; environmental control systems; principles of quality concrete and the proper techniques used in the field; project management, including construction costs, budgets, bids, critical path scheduling, inspection, manpower utilization, and cost control; theories of forces in building structures; and use of tapes, levels, and transits to layout structures, determine elevations, and locate boundaries.

-- Courses in the online degree in construction management are developed and taught by full-time professors who have work experience in the field.
-Students gain real-world experience through participation in the internship course, which provides actual work experience.
+- Courses in the online degree in construction management are developed and taught by full-time professors and industry partners who have work experience in the field.
+Students gain real-world experience through participation in the internship program, which requires actual work experience.

-- The Construction Management Program is open to eligible in-state and many out-of-state applicants.
-The program is closed to students residing in countries other than Canada and the United States (including U.S. Territories).
-The exceptions are U.S. military and State Department personnel and their family members with APO/FPO addresses.
+- The Construction Management Program is open to eligible students in the U.S. (including the District of Columbia and all U.S. territories).
+The program also is open to students in Canada (all provinces).
+The program is closed to students residing in countries other than the U.S. and Canada except for U.S. military and State Department personnel and their family members with APO/FPO addresses.

 Financial Aid & Scholarships